PCR-git/Neural-SINDy/README.md

 While I initially developed the idea of implementing SINDy as a neural network independently, I later discovered similar concepts had already appeared in the literature.
 As a result, I did not publish this work.

-This repo contains a single ipynb file, for easier experimentation, which includes an implementation of the algorithm, and experiments with a simple 2D ODE, the Lorenz system (a chaotic 3D ODE), and a system with sinusoidal forcing.
+This repo contains a single ipynb file, for easier experimentation, which includes an implementation of the algorithm, functions for tracking learning & pruning, and experiments with a simple 2D ODE, the Lorenz system (a chaotic 3D ODE), and a system with sinusoidal forcing.

 ---